 This post and photos may contain Amazon or other affiliate links.
 If you purchase something through any link, I may receive a small commission at no extra charge to you.
 Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

 I can’t believe I haven’t yet blogged about Verbena bonariensis – being that I’ve written this blog post so many times in my head!
-This is one of my most favorite flowers!
+This is one of my favorite flowers!

-Why this perennial is a garden must-have!
+Why Verbena bonariensis is a perennial garden must-have!

 - Long-blooming: blooms begin in Summer and last far into the Fall season.